Matir/wrongbaud.github.io/_posts/2019-05-26-BasicFUN-flashing.md

 ## Now What?

-When looking at any embededd sytem from a reverse engineering perspective, one of the first things you do is try to catalog all of the components present.
+When looking at any embedded system from a reverse engineering perspective, one of the first things you do is try to catalog all of the components present.
 Luckily for us, this target has _very_ few onboard components and one of them even has a part number that we can google!

 Looking at the chip slightly to the right of the right of the NOAC, we spot the part number [**Winbond 25Q16VNIQ**](https://www.winbond.com/resource-files/w25q16fw%20reve%2010072015%20sfdp.pdf).
 This part number is very familiar to me, so no googling was required, this is a SPI EEPROM!